brefphp/bref/docs/runtimes/function.md

                 - 'arn:aws:lambda:<region>:416566615250:layer:php-72:<version>'
 ```

 The runtime to use is `php`.
-To learn more, check out [the runtimes documentation](/docs/runtimes/README.md).
+To learn more check out [the runtimes documentation](/docs/runtimes/README.md).